Lw305-dot/Exercises/Basic_To_Functions_To_Classes/Guide.md

 - Create basic classes and understand objects

 ## Try the Code
-Open The files with the naming 'learn_00_code.py' to the end,read along, and run each section.
+Open The files with the naming 'learn_00_code.py' to the end,read along, and do the exercises therein.
-It is very important that you do not copy and paste.
+It is very important that you Do **not** move on to the next file until you've completed the current one.

 ## Practice Challenges
 - Create 4 variables and store them  and then  print out these variables .